yodrew/darkroomretreat/manuscript/format.md

 #### 4-day retreat {#4-day-retreat}

-_Note: Read this section as the 8-day retreat section builds on it.
-But I no longer recommend 4-day retreats for most people.
-It is much better to begin with an 8-day retreat.
-If you really need rest, a 4-day retreat will just get your head above water without beginning to address what put you under in the first place.
-If you are truly well-rested, a 4-day retreat will be too short for you to have a strong experience of yourself in darkness._

-_Do it only if an 8-day retreat feels too long for you or your circumstances disallow it in the next couple months.
-Trust your feeling about this.
-Life and healing move slowly.
-Now that you have found a realistic way to heal from all the pain and illness in your life, so can you._

-_Myself, I can't help feeling caught in a whirlpool made of a long string of 4-day retreats.
-So if you do one, just do **one**, then steam ahead with arrangements for an 8-day retreat._

 Once your darkening and ventilating measures are working smoothly for nightly use and mini-retreats, you can easily add the remaining elements of a darkroom for a regular retreat.
+If you retreat at a center, you can begin with an 8-day retreat.

 Everyone interested in a 4-day retreat can try one.
-Though not guaranteed, it is possible to catch up on all the sleep one ever lost in as little as 48 hours of darkness.
+Though not guaranteed, it is possible to catch up on all the sleep one ever lost in this much time.
 The amount of deep sleep that can be had in such a short amount of time is impossible to conceive beforehand and hard to believe even after experiencing it.
-While the effects do not go very deep or last long, you can regain hope and register a memory of feeling very good.
-You can start learning how to be in darkness and get a clearer idea about how and when to do future retreats.
+While most effects fade after a few weeks, you can regain hope and register a memory of feeling very good.
+You can start learning how to be in darkness.
+Your supporter can start to learn how to be around a retreat.
+You will get a clearer idea about how and when to do future retreats.

 Timing of regular retreats is a bit more flexible than mini-retreats.
 Plan to turn off lights between 18:00 and 20:00.
 If something comes up and you are a little late, it's ok.
 But if you start after 22:00 due to scheduling, insomnia, anxiety, or addiction, add an extra day and night of darkness to your retreat.
 This, by the way, is how to begin seriously interrupting these illnesses.
 The effect of such a short retreat will likely be temporarily.
 But at least you'll glimpse the light at the end of the tunnel.